Skip to content

 Safety

-By default, git-spice stores your GitHub authentication token in a system-specific secure storage.
+By default, git-spice stores your authentication token in a system-specific secure storage.
 On macOS, this is the system Keychain.
 On Linux, it uses the Secret Service, which is typically provided by GNOME Keyring.

 Since version v0.3.0, if your system does not provide a secure storage service, git-spice will fall back to storing secrets in a plain-text file at $XDG_CONFIG_HOME/git-spice/secrets.json or the user's configuration directory.
 If it does that, it will clearly indicate so at login time, reporting the full path to the secrets file.